 Which animals will the Mobile Spay & Neuter Waggin' NOT accept for surgery?

 - Rabbits, guinea pigs, livestock, or any animal who is not a cat or dog

 - Unhealthy animals or those with contagious illnesses (Animals should not be coughing or sneezing, and should not have watery eyes, runny noses, mange, or ringworm.)

 - Animals in the care of an animal welfare or rescue organization.
-Click here to learn more about our spay/neuter services for local rescue groups.

 Staff may encourage a spay/neuter at a veterinary hospital for certain animals, depending on the findings of the veterinary examination:

 - Female dogs and cats who are nursing puppies and kittens (It is ideal to wait to spay a mother until one month after she weans her litter.)

 - Short-nosed (brachycephalic) breeds, such as bulldogs, pugs and Persian cats